Augusta, Maine minor league baseball history: History

 The 1907 Augusta Senators resumed play as members of the Maine State League, which reformed as an eight–team Class D level league.
 The "Senators" moniker was in reference to Augusta being the state capitol of Maine.
 Augusta began play in the 1907 season alongside fellow members from Bangor, Maine (Bangor Cubs), Biddeford, Maine (Biddeford Orphans), Lewiston, Maine (Lewiston), Manchester, New Hampshire (Manchester), Portland, Maine (Pine Tree Capers), a second team in Portland (Portland Blue Sox) and Waterville, Maine (Waterville).

 Augusta and the 1907 Maine State League began play on May 24, 1907.
-The league lost several franchises before the season concluded; Augusta included.
+The league lost several franchises before the season concluded, Augusta included.
 Both Manchester and Waterville folded in June.
 The Augusta Senators franchise disbanded on July 29, 1907, with a 27–28 record under manager Paul Wreath.
 In the final 1907 standings, the Bangor Cubs had a 47–31 final record, followed by the Biddeford Orphans (30–27), Portland Blue Sox (39–41) and Pine Tree Capers (27–32) in the 1907 final standings.
-The Augusta Senators (27–28), Lewiston (24–23), Manchester (1–7) and Waterville (8–14) all folded before the completion of the season.
+The Augusta Senators (27–28), Lewiston (24–23), Manchester (1–7) and Waterville (8–14) teams each folded before the completion of the season.

 The Maine State League began play on June 10, 1908, without a team in Augusta.
 With an 8–4 record under manager Mike McDonough, the Lewiston franchise moved to Augusta.
 Pine Tree (15–13) and York Beach (10–15) both disbanded on July 19, 1908, and when the Portland Blue Sox disbanded on August 28, 1908, the Maine State League permanently folded.
 The Portland Blue Sox were in 1st place with a 32–20 record, followed the Bangor White Sox (31–22), Lewiston/Augusta (20–26) and Biddeford (18–30) in the standings.
 However, since Portland folded, the Bangor White Sox were awarded the 1908 Maine State League Championship.

 Augusta, Maine has not hosted another minor league team.

-The ballparks
+The ballpark

-Augusta minor league teams were noted to have played home games at Augusta Driving Park.
+Augusta minor league teams hosted minor league home games at the Augusta Driving Park.
 Augusta also played some games in nearby Gardiner, Maine and Waterville, Maine.
 The Driving Park was adjacent to the south of Capitol Park, which lies in the shadow of the Maine State Capitol.